lnacquaroli/TMMOptics.jl/README.md

   `δ`: phase shift of the whole structure, except the incident and substrate media.
 3d-array with lengths `λ`, `θ`, and `lastindex(d)-2`

-## Examples of index of refraction fucntions used
+## Examples of index of refraction functions used

 The next two modules are optional since include functions with index of refraction information compiled for the purpose of the docs.
 They can also be used as provided for problems involving the same materials though.